 When the company invites you for an in-person job interview, ask for the name of the manager who you’ll meet with as well as the CFO.
 Be sure to get the correct spelling of their names and their current job titles.
 This will help as you begin your company research.

 Begin with the staples: Google the name of the company on your favorite search engine.
 Read what the company says about itself on its “about us” page, take a look at its investor relations page to check its financial health, and read some of its corporate blog, if it has one.
 Here, you may find information on the firm’s quarterly earnings, its annual report and community involvement.

 Need help in your company research?
-Upload your resume with Accountemps, and let our job placement experts pair you with a company that matches your skills and career goals.
+Let our job placement experts pair you with a company that matches your skills and career goals.